 More specifically, calculate your CPA by adding your total spend on marketing and sales initiatives in one period and then dividing by the number of new customers acquired in the same time period.
 Your CPA will show you what you’re spending to acquire new tenants.
 The lower this metric, the better.

 Running a flexible workspace is akin to the hospitality industry, causing many operators to take a more customer-centric approach to their business.
 Without a doubt, it is a service industry and the focus is to deliver an optimal office experience.
 However, you also need to understand what value your customers have, specifically their value over time with your organization.
 Let’s consider a monthly customer scenario:

 If you want to get down to the nitty-gritty, you can calculate the lifetime value based on the margin you make from each customer after deducting overhead and real estate.
 Some take it a step further and deduct marketing spend and acquisition costs to bring on new customers in the same period.

 d.
 Lead to Tour Ratio

 Calculate your conversion ratio of raw leads to qualified leads to viewings to closed deals.
 Know where your leads are converting from and where to focus your budget and effort.

 e.
 Conversion Rate: Incoming Leads to Deals Closed

-On a weekly and monthly basis, successful operators are tracking the number of leads that enter the pipeline and sales closed in comparison to the previous week or month.
-Track who on your team is closing the most deals, increasing sales, and bringing in new customers.
-Tracking and analyzing these numbers help operators make substantial sales and staffing decisions that can contribute to generating revenue.
+On a weekly and monthly basis, successful landlords and office providers are tracking the number of leads that enter the pipeline and workspace sales closed in comparison to the previous week or month.
+Track who on your team is closing the most deals, increasing sales, and bringing in new tenants.
+Tracking and analyzing these numbers help make substantial workspace sales and staffing decisions that can contribute to greater revenue generation.

 f.
 Tracking Promotions